 Led by Andrew Chen at a16z, the Series C round raised $200M with 29 major investors including Elad Gil, Tiger Global, and DST Global.
 Clubhouse estimates its entire investor base to have almost 200 creators, angels, and funds.

-At the start of 2022, Clubhouse ranked #12 in Social Networking on the App Store.
-Its average rating from 675.5K reviews was 4.8.
+Clubhouse is ranked #17 in the iPhone's Top Free Apps in the US as of October 2022.
+Its average rating from 735.8K reviews was 4.8.
 While its ranking and ratings at the Google Play store isn’t as high, it still has a phenomenal 10,000,000+ installs on Android devices.

-7. From 9 to 90 – the Clubhouse team is constantly growing.
+7. From 9 to 100+ – the Clubhouse team is constantly growing

-From two co-founders leading a small team of 9 employees, Clubhouse now has an amazing team of over 70 employees.
-In fact, Pitchbook pegs its employee count at 90 people.
+From two co-founders leading a small team of 9 employees, Clubhouse now has an amazing team of over 100 employees.
 With the company still set to scale up in the next couple of years, it is still on the lookout for extraordinary individuals who want to join the team.
 Check out if you’ve got what it takes to be a part of Clubhouse’s core at their jobs page.

 Part of the draw and popularity of Clubhouse during its initial stages was its exclusivity.
 Just look at OnlyFans; people love being part of something exclusive.
 Clubhouse had about 2 million weekly active users according to its CEO, Paul Davison.
 Davison himself has been known to head into rooms to ask for feedback on the app and its features.